-Applied Voice Repertoire and Jury Requirements (Applied Voice, General Music, or Choral Music Education Majors)
+Applied Voice Repertoire and Jury Requirements (Music Majors and Minors)

 All voice jury repertoire must be memorized (except oratorio arias and recitatives).
 The overall jury grade will be lowered by one full letter for each piece the student fails to memorize.